xiaomiaoright/TimeSeriesProjects/README.md

 * Compenents:
     * P: AR autoregression
         * A regression model that utilizes the depenent relationship between a current observation and obervations over a previous period
+        * evolving variable of interest is regressed on its own lagged
     * d: I Integrated
         * Differencing of observations( obervation - previous obervation) to make data time series stationary
     * q: MA Moving Average
         * use dependency between an observation and a residual from a moving average model applied to laged observations
+        * regression error is linear combination of error terms whose values occurred contemporaneously and at various time in past
+        * smooth out noise from time series

 * Stationary: constant mean and variance overtime
     * allow model to predice mean and variance, covaraiance, be the same in the future
     * Augmented Dickey-Fuller test